tobyp/bills/README.md

  - `3(1A,2B)(DE)`: quarter for A, half for B, and eight for D and E each
  - `7(3(AB)5(3D7E))(8F1(3G1H))`  you're insane

+### Defines

+The `%define` and `%undefine` syntax can be used to re-define person names.
+This has two main uses (though other, more creative uses, are of course possible):
+ - Creating "groups" by defining a new Person, e.g. `%define E ABCD` and then using the shorthand `E` for items shared equally by those four parties.
+Groups can be any weighted expression, as described above.
+ - Having others pay for a specific person's expenses, e.g. `%define X AB` for `A` and `B` to share all expenses `X` incurs.
+This is nice when you want to "treat" someone to something, and foot their bill.

+Defines will remain in effect until they are removed by an `%undefine` line, and are applied both for creditors and debitors.
 ## Building

 ```